reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0037} RE0037

-This error indicates that a value, which is not an `{!reach} Object`, is being treated as if it were an `{!reach} Object`.
+This error indicates that a value, which is not an `{!rsh} Object`, is being treated as if it were an `{!rsh} Object`.
 This error occurs when you try to access a field of an erroneous value.
 This issue is most likely caused by a typo in your program.

 ## {#RE0038} RE0038

-This error indicates that a value, which is not an `{!reach} Array` or `{!reach} Tuple`, is being treated as if it were.
+This error indicates that a value, which is not an `{!rsh} Array` or `{!rsh} Tuple`, is being treated as if it were.
 This error occurs when you try to access an element of an erroneous value.
 This issue is most likely caused by a typo in your program.

 ## {#RE0039} RE0039

-This error indicates that there is an attempt to dereference an `{!reach} Array` or `{!reach} Tuple` with a non-numerical value.
-You must use a value of type `{!reach} UInt` to dereference an `{!reach} Array`.
+This error indicates that there is an attempt to dereference an `{!rsh} Array` or `{!rsh} Tuple` with a non-numerical value.
+You must use a value of type `{!rsh} UInt` to dereference an `{!rsh} Array`.

 ## {#RE0040} RE0040

-This error indicates that you are using a dynamic value to dereference a value which is not an `{!reach} Array`.
+This error indicates that you are using a dynamic value to dereference a value which is not an `{!rsh} Array`.
 This issue is most likely caused by a typo.
-Please ensure you are dereferencing an `{!reach} Array`.
+Please ensure you are dereferencing an `{!rsh} Array`.

 ## {#RE0041} RE0041

-This error indicates that there is an attempt to statically dereference an `{!reach} Array` beyond its bounds.
+This error indicates that there is an attempt to statically dereference an `{!rsh} Array` beyond its bounds.
-Ensure you are using an index that is between `0` and `1` less than the length of the `{!reach} Array`.
+Ensure you are using an index that is between `0` and `1` less than the length of the `{!rsh} Array`.

 ## {#RE0042} RE0042

 This error indicates that there is an attempt to reference an identifier that is not in scope.
-This issue may be caused by a typo, a scoping issue, or a missing `{!reach} import`.
+This issue may be caused by a typo, a scoping issue, or a missing `{!rsh} import`.

-For example, the code below declares a function with a variable `{!reach} x` declared within it.
-Attempting to reference `{!reach} x` outside of the function will result in an error:
+For example, the code below declares a function with a variable `{!rsh} x` declared within it.
+Attempting to reference `{!rsh} x` outside of the function will result in an error:

 ```reach
 const f = () => {